fabian-jetzinger/dalle_inpainting_classification/README.md

 Using DALL-E's inpainting feature, images should be adapted (i.e. inserting a wolf into a picture of a forest).
 Then, a deep learning model (most likely a pretrained image classification model) should be fine-tuned to differentiate between original, unedited images and images that were changed with DALL-E inpainting.

+## Repository structure

+Source code in /src
+Test stuff in /test (apart from doctests directly found in source code) Save newly trained model in /local_models, which will not be added to git Copy the best model from /local_models to /models to deploy it in the microservice

 ## CLC3  Project Proposal

 (1) A CI/CD pipeline should be created which handles the automatic execution of Python doctests whenever a new commit is pushed to the remote.
 The tests are run within a docker container built from a Dockerfile that is part of the repository.